What? :

 2 sections of the park, the lower marshes on the east side of the park and to the

-west hills and bay waterfront.
+west there are few hills connected to create ridgeline and the bay waterfront.

 Water